JasonEtco/actions-toolkit/README.md

 })
 ```

-By default the token will be taken from `process.env.GITHUB_TOKEN`.
+By default the token look for `process.env.GITHUB_TOKEN`.

 ### Toolkit.run